tecolicom/App-ansicolumn/README.md

     Specify maximal number of the input columns.
 The last column will contain all remaining line data if the limit is smaller than the number of the columns in the input data.

+- **--table-align**

+    Align each field in the table output to column-unit.
+If this option is specified, **--output-separator** option is ignored.

 - **-x**, **--fillrows**